fabrylab/pyTFM/docs/pythonTutorial.rst

 Now we are ready to perform a Finite Elements Analysis.
 This is split into two steps:
 First, the FEM grid is setup.
 The grid is build up of nodes.
-For each node the connectivity to other nodes (stored in "elements"), constraints on the displacements (stored in "nodes") and forces acting (stored in "loads") on the node are defined.
-The applied forces are simply obtianed from the underlying tractions with a negative sign.
+For each node the connectivity to other nodes (stored in "elements"), constraints on the displacements (stored in "nodes") and forces acting (stored in "loads") as well as elastic properties (Youngs's modulus and Poisson's ratio stored in mats ) on the node are defined.
+Note that the Young's modulus of the material has no influence whatsoever on the resulting stresses and that the Poisson's ratio has only a small influence.
+Consequently, both Young's modulus and Poisson's ratio can be left at their default value (1 Pa and 0.5 respectively).
+The applied forces are simply obtained from the underlying tractions with a negative sign.
 Next, the FEM system is solved by calculating the deformations, followed by the strain and, based on the strain-stress relation of a linearly elastic 2-dimensional material.